isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1628.md

 ---
-title: 'High Speed Oven'
+title: 'Steel Plate Butt Joint Welding Alignment Tool'
 permalink: /productivity-solutions-grant/solutionrepo/solution1628
 ---

-## High Speed Oven
+## Steel Plate Butt Joint Welding Alignment Tool

 ## Overview

 **Description**

-A high speed oven uses rapid cooking technology to cook food rapidly without compromising quality.
-It utilises radiant heat, high-speed air impingement and side-launched microwave.
+The butt joint welding alignment tool can be used to efficiently and easily align steel plates in preparation for the welding process during shipbuilding in workshop or shipyard.
+The tool requires lesser time and manpower for steel plate adjustments, is faster and more accurate, and is safer.

-Cost of equipment capped at $10,000 per unit
+Cost of equipment capped at $12,500 per unit

 ## Solution Packages Option(s)